 Generating carbon credits from state forest lands

-The Bluesource/Michigan DNR Big Wild Forest Carbon Project is the first-of-its-kind in the nation that will leverage the carbon storage capacity of trees on state forest lands.
-This pilot project, taking place on over 100,000 acres of the celebrated Pigeon River Country State Forest known as “The Big Wild,” will develop a portfolio of carbon offset credits generated from sustainable forest management activities.
+The Big Wild Forest Carbon Project started in 2020.
+It is the first in the nation to leverage the carbon storage capacity of trees on state forest lands.
+This pilot project, taking place on over 100,000 acres of the celebrated Pigeon River Country State Forest known as "The Big Wild," creates a portfolio of carbon offset credits generated from sustainable forest management activities.
+Project development was completed in 2022 with DTE Energy purchasing the first decade of carbon offset credits.
+The total project term is 40 years.

 What are carbon credits?

-Companies that produce carbon emissions during their regular operations can offset this negative impact to the environment by purchasing carbon credits from entities that reduce carbon dioxide and other greenhouse gases.
+Companies that produce carbon emissions can offset this negative impact to the environment by purchasing carbon credits from entities that reduce carbon dioxide and other greenhouse gases.
 One carbon credit equals 1 metric ton of carbon dioxide emission.
-In this case, state forests absorb carbon as trees grow, locking it into wood and durable forest products manufactured from harvesting trees.
-Carbon offset credits represent measured and modeled carbon maintained in the state forest and durable wood products.
+In this case, state forests absorb carbon as trees grow, locking it into wood and forest products manufactured from harvesting trees.
+Carbon offset credits represent measured and modeled carbon maintained in the growing state forest and durable wood products such as lumber.

-Bluesource is the contracted developer of DNR carbon projects.
-They are a climate action partner that has pioneered creative solutions to the climate crisis since 2001.
-With deep expertise across environmental technologies and markets and more than 200 projects in the United States and Canada, Bluesource is a leader in voluntary, compliance and pre-compliance carbon, renewable energy attribute, renewable natural gas and energy efficiency markets.
+Anew Climate, formerly Bluesource, is the contracted developer of DNR carbon projects.
+Anew is a climate action partner that has pioneered creative climate solutions since 2001.
+With deep expertise across environmental technologies and markets and hundreds of projects in the United States and Canada, Anew is a leader in voluntary, compliance and pre-compliance carbon markets.

 Are there other environmental or social benefits to this project?